filamentphp/filament/packages/tables/docs/03-columns/04-image.md

     ->wrap()
 ```

+Note: the "width" for wrapping is affected by the column label, so you may need to use a shorter or hidden label to wrap more tightly.

 ## Setting a limit

 You may limit the maximum number of images you want to display by passing `limit()`: